EFTEMj/EFTEMj/README.md

 ## Elemental mapping

-An introduction to elemental mapping with Energy Filtering Transmission Electron Microscopy (EFTEM) is given by [Ferdinand Hofer and Othmar Leitner][2].
-EFTEMj uses the Maximum Likelihood Estimation (MLE) [Unser1987] to estimate the background signal.
+An introduction to elemental mapping with Energy Filtering Transmission Electron Microscopy (EFTEM) is given by [Ferdinand Hofer and Othmar Leitner][2] (no longer available).
+EFTEMj uses the Maximum Likelihood Estimation (MLE) [[Unser1987]] to estimate the background signal, but is is possible to switch the least squares and Levenberg–Marquardt algorithm.
 Additionally, more than two images can be used to estimate the background, which results in a higher reliability [[Heil2012]].

 ## Spatially resolved electron energy loss spectroscopy (SR-EELS)